southside-chillers/southside.chillers.online/southside/content/chapters/humeris-gigantum-quiznidentes.md

 “Whoa!” she yelps, disappearing through the hole.

 Hanamir makes an elegant hop up to the middle of the rapidly-vanishing rope.
 In what looks like another impulsive decision, Harlan grabs on to the end of the rope before it slips out of reach.
-They pass through the ceiling one by one, leaving Tannin and Hermione downstairs with Magic, Buddy, and the panther.
+They pass through the ceiling one by one, leaving Tannin and Hermione downstairs with Magick, Buddy, and the panther.

 The room upstairs is cavernous, and it somehow manages to smell even worse than the chamber below.
 Piles of bones and more human skins litter the floor.
 A huge shape emerges from the darkness.
 Its hands, the size of carriage wheels, toss the grappling hook and rope down through the hole in the floor.